rosebaesj/rosebaesj.github.io/index.md

 ## About me

-I'm **Chanwoo Park**, a first-year Ph.D.
-Student at MIT EECS after Fall 2022.
+I'm **Chanwoo Park**.
+In fall 2022, I will join MIT EECS as a first-year Ph.D.
+Student.

 My research interests are:
 * (Multi-agent) Reinforcement learning theory and its application